A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Simulation Results

 Then, we show the DOA estimation performance in the scenario with different SNRs in Fig.~\ref{SNR}, where the measurement matrix is chosen randomly and not optimized.
 We can find that the proposed method can outperform the existing methods when the SNR is greater than $15$~dB, where the RMSE is less than $\ang{0.2}$.
 However, with the improvement of SNR, the estimation performance cannot be improved when the SNR is greater than $25$~dB, where the RMSE is about $\ang{0.05}$.
 The RMSE platform is caused by interference from the AP.

 Moreover, we use the proposed method to optimize the measurement matrix.
 With the optimized matrix $\boldsymbol{G}$, the beamforming results are shown in Fig.~\ref{beam}.
-We can find that the beam power from the direction of the AP is much less than in other directions, so that the interference can be removed significantly.
+We can find that the beam power from the direction of the AP is much less than in other directions so that the interference can be removed significantly.
 Then, we use the optimized matrix $\boldsymbol{G}$ to perform the DOA estimation, and the estimation performance is shown in Fig.~\ref{SNRwith}.
 The better estimation performance is achieved in the scenario with $\text{SNR}\geq 20$~dB.
 Furthermore, the RMSE platform is also broken, and the performance can achieve the CRLB with the increasing SNR.

-The DOA estimation performance with different numbers of RIS elements is shown in Fig.~\ref{celements}, and we can find that the better estimation performance is achieved by the proposed method in the scenario with $M\geq 24$.
+The DOA estimation performance with different numbers of RIS elements is shown in Fig.~\ref{celements}.
+We can find that the proposed method achieves a better estimation performance in the scenario with $M\geq 24$.
 However, the estimation performance cannot be further improved with more elements.
-Hence, in the proposed passive sensing system, we can choose a suitable number of elements, and the performance improvement with more elements is limited.
+Hence, in the proposed passive sensing system, the performance improvement with more elements is limited, and we can choose a suitable element number to satisfy the results.